- Our County

-If deficiencies are observed during these routine inspections, they are described in an inspection report with reference to a relevant section of the Arizona Food Code, the observations made by the inspector during the inspection and the corrective action taken.
-Such deficiencies are typically classified as either critical items, which are items that are more likely than other code provision items to contribute to food contamination, illness or other environmental health hazards, or non-critical items, items representing a failure of cleaning, maintenance or other good retail practices.
+If deficiencies are observed during these routine inspections, they are described in an inspection report with reference to a relevant section of the Arizona Food Code, the observations made by the inspector during the inspection, and the corrective action is taken.
+Such deficiencies are typically classified as either critical items, which are items that are more likely than other code provision items to contribute to food contamination, illness, or other environmental health hazards, or non-critical items, items representing a failure of cleaning, maintenance, or other good retail practices.

 Food Establishment Ratings

 Upon completion of a routine inspection, Pinal County food establishments are given a rating based on the presence or absence of violations noted during the inspection.
 Our establishment rating system is based on the following:

 - The food establishment receives an Excellent (E) rating where no priority or priority foundation items are observed as out of compliance at the time of inspection.

 - The food establishment receives a Satisfactory (S) where one or more priority or priority foundation items are observed out of compliance at the time of inspection when all priority items are corrected at the time of inspection.

 - The food establishment receives a Needs Improvement (N) where one or more priority violations or priority foundation items are observed out of compliance at the time of inspection where at least one priority violation is not corrected at the time of inspection.
 Note that when violations are corrected to the satisfaction of the Department, as confirmed on a follow-up inspection, a Satisfactory (S) rating will be given.

 - The food establishment receives an Unacceptable (U) where one or more violations are observed at the time of inspection, which is Imminent Health Hazards as described in 8-404.11.
 Note that when violations are corrected to the satisfaction of the Department, as confirmed on a follow-up inspection, a Satisfactory (S) rating will be given.